-Vibrant, fresh homemade salsa with a hint of spice is the perfect condiment for snacking and serving at nearly any get together.
+Vibrant, fresh homemade salsa with a hint of spice is the perfect condiment for snacking and serving at nearly any get-together.
 This spicy Mexican-style salsa recipe is easy to make with the help of a food processor.
-Follow my step-by-step instructions and photos to quickly whip up batch of a zesty 5 minute tomato salsa for your next party!
+Follow my step-by-step instructions, photos and video to quickly whip up batch of a zesty 5 minute tomato salsa for your next party!

 Table of Contents

 Who doesn’t love a bowl of tasty fresh salsa on the table?
 Perfect for scooping with corn tortilla chips or crackers, this classic recipe includes just the right balance of spicy and tangy in every bite.
 It features juicy ripe tomatoes, flavorful chilies, terrifically pungent onions, and refreshing coriander leaves – plus, I add a bit of fresh lemon juice for a hint of vibrancy that helps keep it super fresh for longer.

 Along with my wonderfully sweet and sunny Mango salsa and spicy Sweet Corn Salsa, this tomato salsa is a must-have at any party.
 Or, easily make a single serving to enjoy as an afternoon snack by yourself!

 The homemade salsa recipe as written below is the perfect portion for two, but can be made as a large batch.
 Just double, triple, quadruple, or increase the ingredients by however many guests you plan to serve.